impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 zsh: permission denied: ./hello.rb
 ```

-OK, well this is just because we haven't yet updated the file permissions to [make the file executable](https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi).
+OK, well this is just because we haven't yet updated the file permissions to [make the file executable](https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi){:target="_blank" rel="noopener"}.
 That's a step we'll need to do whenever we make a brand-new file.
 We do that with the `chmod` command, passing `+x` to tell UNIX to update the file's execution permission:

 ```
 $ chmod +x hello.rb